Deltares/dfm_tools/README.rst

 - please report other bugs and feature requests at the developers or at https://github.com/openearth/dfm_tools/issues (include OS, dfm_tools version, reproduction steps)

-How to work with dfm_tools
+How to install dfm_tools from github
 --------
-- Install dfm_tools from github:
 - download and install the newest anaconda 64 bit (including PATH checkbox), for instance: https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe
+- install dfm_tools from github
 	- open command window (or anaconda prompt)
 	- ``conda create --name dfm_tools_env python=3.7 git`` (creating a venv is optional but recommended)
 	- ``conda activate dfm_tools_env``